 An in-home caregiving companion, like those on the At-Home Care Company team, is a quick and easy strategy to boost senior socialization.
 Our caregivers are fully trained, experienced, background-checked, and available for as much or as little time as a loved one would like for conversations, fun activities, outings, and so much more.
 We can provide transportation and accompaniment to social activities for seniors, or just visit with the senior at home on a regular basis.

-Contact our experts in independent living home care in Ames, Iowa and learn how we can help a senior loved one in your life stay healthy, social and well.
+Contact us to learn how we can help a senior loved one in your life stay healthy, social and well with professional elder care in Des Moines, IA and the surrounding areas.
 We offer a complimentary in-home consultation at your convenience, so call us today at 515-292-2650.
 For information about all of the communities where we provide care, please visit our Service Area page.